top of page

 value: "1"

-In this case, domain name resolution in the container will behave like our workstation; any domain name with a dot being resolved as an absolute domain first.
+In such cases, domain name resolution within the container aligns with that of the workstation, where any domain name containing a dot is resolved as an absolute domain initially.

 $ kubectl logs load-app-3-lgfvw